Self-employed people and small business owners tend to spend a lot of their own money on work.

 Why?
 Because it's pretty common to get personal itemized deductions confused with deductible business expenses.

-Personal deductions go on your Schedule A, like we talked about above.
+Personal deductions go on your Schedule A, like we mentioned.
 But itemized business deductions are something else entirely.
 These are the purchases you make for the sake of your 1099 work.
+These go on Schedule C. It’s a good idea to get to know the form well before tax season rolls around, so you’ll have the information you need readily available.

 Claiming business write-offs on Schedule C

 If you’re self-employed, you'll use Schedule C to report both the earnings from your business and the expenses you incurred to run it.
-(This is true whether you have a sole proprietorship or a single-member LLC.)
+This is true whether you have a sole proprietorship or a single-member LLC.

-You'll use Schedule C to figure out your net earnings.
-(After subtracting your business expenses from your gross income, you'll indicate whether you had a profit or a loss on line 7a.)
+You'll use Schedule C to figure out your net earnings – after subtracting your business expenses from your gross income, you'll indicate whether you had a profit or a loss on line 7a.

 What business expenses can you deduct?